• Menu

 Make Your Sandwich at the Last Possible Moment.

-A dense, crusty baguette can be made well in advance without risk of sogginess.
+A dense, crusty baguette can be made well in advance without the risk of sogginess.

 people slicing cold cuts on a picnic table for sandwiches.